-(1) eight members shall be appointed by the governor; no more than four shall be from one political party.
+(1) Eight members shall be appointed by the Governor.

-(4) For terms expiring on June 30, 2005, two shall be made by the governor, one shall be made by the committee on committees and one shall be made by the speaker.
-Thereafter, appointments of members to fill vacancies or expired terms shall be made by the authority that made the initial appointment to the vacated or expired term.
+(2)The terms of members shall be four years.
+Appointments of members to fill vacancies or expired terms shall be made by the authority that made the initial appointment to the vacated or expired term.

-(f) The commission may appoint members to an advisory council to provide information on the concerns of Vermont women and assist the commission in the fulfillment of its responsibilities.
-The commission may establish ad hoc committees or task forces to study and make recommendations to the commission.
-The chairperson of such committees or task forces shall be appointed by the chairperson of the commission.
+(f) The Commission may appoint members to an advisory council to provide information on the concerns of Vermont women and assist the Commission in the fulfillment of its responsibilities.
+The Commission may establish ad hoc committees or task forces to study and make recommendations to the Commission.
+The chair of such committees or task forces shall be appointed by the Chair of the Commission.
 The tenure of such committees or task forces shall be determined by the nature of the study and the project undertaken.

 (1) review Vermont statutes with regard to sex discrimination and other matters affecting the status of women;

-(3) serve as a liaison and clearinghouse between government, private interest groups and the general public concerned with services for women, and, in this regard, may publish a periodic newsletter to provide information to these constituencies;
+(3) serve as a liaison and clearinghouse between government, private interest groups, and the general public concerned with services for women, and, in this regard, may publish a periodic newsletter to provide information to these constituencies; and

 (4) promote consideration of qualified women for all levels of government positions.

-(h) The powers of the commission shall include, but not be limited to, the following:
+(h) The powers of the Commission shall include the following:

-(6) To utilize such voluntary and uncompensated services of private individuals, agencies, and organizations as may, from time to time, be offered and needed;
+(6) to utilize such voluntary and uncompensated services of private individuals, agencies, and organizations as may, from time to time, be offered and needed; and